Ananim353/CCleanerRusPatch/README.md

 # CCleanerRusPatch
-Disables Russian region blocking in CCleaner
+A small script that disables the blocking of the Russian region in the CCleaner.
+WARNING!
+Attempt to update will roll back the CCleaner unblocking actions